Idli (1 Piece) and English Ghee (1 Tablespoon)

 Healthy Fats

-Drink a glass of water before your meal.
-Staying hydrated can aid digestion and help maintain blood sugar balance.
+Drink water before your meal to aid digestion and help regulate blood sugar levels.

 Discover